 Let’s start our statistical learning now.
-It is right time to undergo the course on descriptive statistics from Udacity.
-This course would make use of Excel to teach you all the basics of descriptive statistics.
+It is right time to undergo the course on statistics from Analytics Vidhya.
+This course would make use of Python to teach you all the basics of descriptive statistics.
 If you already know them, you can skip this step.

 Step 5: Learn Inferential statistics

-Assignment: The assignments after each chapter in the Udacity course should be done on Excel for now.
+Assignment: The assignments after each chapter in the above course should be done in Python or Excel for now.
 We will re-visit these once we have done the next steps with the course from SAS.